hauke96/the-green-spot/content/posts/iceland-2018-report-4/index.en.md

 	Show complete map
 </a>

-# Tag 13: Sveinstindur emergency shelter → Langisjór
+# Day 13: Sveinstindur emergency shelter → Langisjór
 {{< smallDate "2018-07-30" >}}

 Made a nice breakfast in the hut, which was very nice, small, old but cosy.